uhasmicoda/MySeleniumNewRepo/New Text Document.md

 </suite>
 ```
-## INTERIVEW QUESTIONS

-How to handle drop downs, write the script for that with all the Select class methods?
-How will you print the first selected option in the drop-down?
-JENKINS BASED QUESTION
+INTERVIEW QUESTION

-1 Why you use Jenkins, explain how you perform On Scheduling execution in Jenkin?

-Jenkins is an open-source automation server that we used mainly for Continuous Integration and Continuous Delivery (CI/CD).
-In my project, we integrated Jenkins with Git and Maven.
-Whenever we pushed code to the repository, Jenkins automatically triggered builds, compiled the project using Maven, ran the automated test cases, and generated reports.
-To schedule my test runs in Jenkins, I use the "Build Periodically" option in the job configuration.
-Open Jenkins job → Configure, Check the box for “Build periodically” In the Schedule textbox,  I use Cron syntax, for example: * 10 * * 1-5

-2 Jenkins configuration?

-In Jenkins, Global Tool Configuration is where we define tools that can be used by all jobs across the Jenkins instance, ensuring consistency and avoiding repetitive setup for each job.
-To configure these tools, we first go to Manage Jenkins → Global Tool Configuration, where we can set up essential tools like JDK, Maven, Git, Gradle, and Ant.
-For JDK, we define a name and either provide the installation path or let Jenkins install it automatically; jobs can then select the desired JDK version during build.
-Similarly, for Maven, we provide the Maven version name and path, or allow automatic installation, so jobs can use the configured Maven to build Java projects.
-In the Git section, we specify the path to the Git executable, enabling Jenkins to clone repositories for all jobs.
-Optional tools like Gradle and Ant can also be configured with their paths or automatic installation if a project requires them.
-Once saved, these global configurations are available in all jobs’ build steps or build environments, allowing jobs to select the required tool versions without manual configuration every time.
-This setup simplifies project builds, maintains uniformity, and reduces configuration errors across Jenkins jobs.

-3 Write a condition to execute my suite on every Sunday 3pm, in Jenkins?

-* 3 * * 7 AM
-0 15 * * 7 PM

-4 How you are scheduling build and if you want to schedule the build at 2pm USA timing what is the approach.

-In my project, I schedule builds in Jenkins using the “Build periodically” option under the configuration section.
-We use a CRON expression to set the exact timing for execution.
-For example, if I want to schedule the build at 2 PM USA time, I first convert that time to my local server time zone — because Jenkins follows the server’s system time.
-Once converted, I write the corresponding CRON schedule, such as H 0 2 * * or any matching format, depending on the server location.
-This ensures the build automatically runs at 2 PM USA time without manual triggering.
-I also make sure the time zone setting in Jenkins or on the system aligns with the required region to avoid timing mismatches.

-5 How you executed script in Jenkins ?

-In my project, I execute automation scripts in Jenkins by integrating my testing framework, such as TestNG with Maven or Gradle.
-First, I configure a Jenkins job and connect it with my project’s GitHub repository so that Jenkins automatically pulls the latest code whenever a build is triggered.
-Then, under the Build section, I specify the Maven command like mvn clean test to execute my test scripts.
-I can run the job manually by clicking Build Now, or schedule it automatically using a CRON expression.
-Once the execution is done, Jenkins generates test reports like TestNG reports, JUnit reports, or HTML reports, which help us track the build and test results directly from the Jenkins dashboard.
+## 1 GIT AND GITHUB

+1 What is git and git hub.

+Git is a distributed version control system.
+It’s mainly used to track changes in code, manage different versions of a project, and allow multiple people to work on the same codebase at the same time without conflicts.

+GitHub is a cloud-based platform built on top of Git.
+It provides a place where we can store our code repositories online, collaborate with team members, review code through pull requests, and manage issues or tasks.
+Basically, Git is the version control system, and GitHub is the platform that makes collaboration and project management easier.

-6 Explain your daily interaction wrt GitHub?
+2 Explain your daily interaction wrt GitHub?

 In my project, we follow a proper branching strategy where developers create separate branches for each new feature or bug fix.
 As a tester, I usually switch to those branches to test the changes in isolation before they are merged into the main codebase.
 This really helps in avoiding conflicts and keeps the main branch stable.

 Whenever we worked on a new feature or bug fix, we created separate branches, and once the work was done, we merged them into the main branch through pull requests.
 During this process, I also handled conflicts when multiple people worked on the same files.
 Git helped us keep track of changes, roll back if something went wrong, and made collaboration between developers and testers much easier.

 For example, if a developer creates a feature branch for something like a login enhancement, I pull that branch, run all my test script, and validate the functionality end to end.
 Once everything looks good from my side, I usually update the pull request with my testing comments so that the reviewer or team lead knows it's been tested.
 After that, the team lead reviews the code and merges the PR if everything is fine.
-This process helps us catch issues early, maintain good collaboration between dev and QA, and ensure only stable code goes into the main branch
+This process helps us catch issues early, maintain good collaboration between dev and QA, and ensure only stable code goes into the main branch.

-7 Git interaction command
+3 Git conflicts and how will you resolve it.

+A conflict in Git occurs when two or more people (or branches) change the same lines of code in the same file and Git cannot decide which version to keep during a merge or pull operation.
+A Git conflict happens when two branches change the same part of a file and Git doesn’t know which one to keep.
+I resolve conflicts by opening the file, checking the conflict markers, manually correcting the code, then staging and committing the resolved file
+Yes, I always pull the latest code before pushing mine.
+This ensures I have the latest updates and helps identify any conflicts early.
+If a conflict arises, I resolve it locally and commit the changes before pushing.

+4 Write all git commands and explain them?

 | **Category**         | **Command**                              | **Description**                                                |
 | -------------------- | ---------------------------------------- | -------------------------------------------------------------- |